StevePilcher/FitClub-MS4/README.md

 **Admin**

--All in one Admin App - Admin app to compile sales metrics, users, and product management
+- All in one Admin App - Admin app to compile sales metrics, users, and product management

 ## Technologies Used